 Whilst attending Crufts in 2023, I grabbed all the gear I needed to get started with canicross from the Nonstop Dog Wear stand.
 I grabbed a belt, harness for the dog, and a bungee lead, and promised myself that I would religiously take Jasper out for runs now we were all suited and booted.

-I got home from Crufts, put all the gear on, and went for a run ... and didn't go again for another three years!
+I got home from Crufts, put all the gear on, and went for a run … and didn’t go again for another two years!

 Fast forward to January 2026, and I thought y’know what, I’m going to do it this time.
 I could do with a glow up, and the dogs could do with a job.